kaspermarstal/bookify/README.md

 `lang` : Restrict results to a specified language (two-letter ISO-639-1 code) (Default: en) `returnFields`: Restrict response to the specified fields (Default: all)

-For more info please see the [Google Books API documentation](http://code.google.com/apis/books/docs/v1/using.html)
+For more info please see the [Google Books API documentation](http://code.google.com/apis/books/docs/v1/using.html) and [superagent-cache repository](https://github.com/jpodwys/superagent-cache).